 I once had an MC come up to me and say “don’t worry, take a break and eat your food.
 I’ll let you know 5 minutes before any speeches take place so you can get ready”.
 Next thing I know, his brother got up and started proceedings without any heads up at all!
 I managed to get up and running in no time but the potential was there for things to have gone much worse.

 Timing a couples shoot at sunset

 Depending on the time of year, this isn’t always possible.
 But, wherever you can it’s a good idea to try and schedule a couples shoot at sunset.
 Sunset is always going to be the best time to get shots of the bride and groom together.
 It can also be a great time for brides and grooms to get away for the hustle and bustle of their guests for a breather.
 So, when you’re planning your schedule, look at when sunset is going to be and put away some time for a shoot.
 Your photographer and videographer will appreciate it, and so will you when you see the result, trust me!

 Aesthetics is a broad term and could mean many different things.
 On this occasion, I am referring to simply how things may appear on camera.
 Let’s break this down into smaller chunks.

 Keeping your prep location tidy

 The importance of keeping your prep location cannot be understated.
 I understand, often there will be numerous Bridesmaids or groomsmen all piled into one room.
 This can make keeping your room tidy difficult.
-However, please bear in mind that if there is dirty underwear or banana skins lying around the room, I might be less inclined to pull out my wide angle lens.
+However, please bear in mind that if there is dirty underwear or banana skins lying around the room, I might be less inclined to pull out my wide-angle lens.
 I’m also not saying I cannot work around these issues.
 I have done many times.
 But, if you want your video to be the best it can be, please think about putting some things away.
-Only leave out things that you want captured on video.
+Only leave out things that you want to be captured on video.
 As an example, empty champagne bottles from the night before tend to look better than empty cans of fosters.